dart-code-checker/dart-code-metrics/doc/rules/avoid_returning_widgets.md

 * <https://www.reddit.com/r/FlutterDev/comments/avhvco/extracting_widgets_to_a_function_is_not_an/>
 * <https://medium.com/flutter-community/splitting-widgets-to-methods-is-a-performance-antipattern-16aa3fb4026c>

-Use `ignored-names` configuration, if you want to add some function or method names to ignore, for example:
+Use `ignored-names` configuration, if you want to ignore a function or method name.
+For example:

 ```yaml
 dart_code_metrics: